Authentication and Authorization

 Private applications

-If you are building a private application, you need to create an Application and get a Client ID:
+If you are building a private application, you first need to create a SPA OAuth Client and get a Client ID:

-1. Go to the Developers section in the Workspace
+1. Go to the Developers section inside CARTO Workspace

 3. Copy the Client ID and introduce it at src/store/initialStateSlice.js.